brewczynskib/geneticalgorithm/README.md

 ## Getting Started

-  When you start algorithm on your computer you should see this on your browser.
+  When you start algorithm you should see this on your browser.

 ![](genetic-shooter.gif)